Vijaykv5/SnapGrid/.github/ISSUE_TEMPLATE/other.md

 ---
-name: FIX
+name: Other
-about: Describe the FIX Needed.
+about: Use this for any other issues.
+Please do NOT create blank issues
-title: ''
+title: '[OTHER] <Add your title here>'
 labels: []
 assignees: []
 ---

 **Description**

-Please describe the FIX in detail.
+Please add your question in detail.

 **Expected Behavior**